aswinsubhash/SOLID-Principles-Using-Dart/README.md

       ### 2. Open/Closed Principle (OCP)

-      *Software entities...should be open for extension, but closed for modification.*
+      *"Software entities...should be open for extension, but closed for modification"*

       Let's have a look at this piece of codes.